Why I Do Not Believe In Intrinsic Subjectivity

 The Problem with "Inherently ineffable":

-Nevertheless, I think (B)(B) is not a property experiences have.
+Nevertheless, I think is not a property experiences have.
 Consider:

-(H)(H) is likely to be the most controversial among defenders of intrinsically subjective properties.
-Note that this is a different issue from the subject of Frank Jackson's Knowledge Argument because to undermine (B)(B) we only need (G)(G).
-If there is some information, however complex, propositional, ability-based, etc. that could give us that experience, then (B)(B) is false of that experience.
+is likely to be the most controversial among defenders of intrinsically subjective properties.
+Note that this is a different issue from the subject of Frank Jackson's Knowledge Argument because to undermine we only need .
+If there is some information, however complex, propositional, ability-based, etc. that could give us that experience, then is false of that experience.

 Non-Physical Properties?

-As I mentioned in the issues with (A)(A), the defender of intrinsically subjective properties might make the claim that the experiential property was never physical in the first place and so the thought experiment about M and my tastes misses the point.
+As I mentioned in the issues with , the defender of intrinsically subjective properties might make the claim that the experiential property was never physical in the first and might, by that route, try to have an easier time defending intrinsic subjectivity.
+We might imagine a metaphysical picture where each subject has their own nook of reality, ontologically separate from every other's.
+This might allow the defender of intrinsic subjectivity to avoid some of the conundrums of .

-How might the defender of intrinsically subjective properties have come to know that?
+How might the defender of intrinsically subjective properties have come to know that their experiences were rooted in some non-physical reality?
 It is typically claimed as obvious and the source is introspection or something like the aforementioned Knowledge Argument.
 Typically the primacy of the experience and the inability to be wrong about it is invoked in defense of this notion.
 I will argue here that the notion of immediate and error-proof apprehension of the "properties of ones experience" does not make sense and that the Knowledge Argument is misguided.

 Let's look at introspection first:

 No one will argue that we do not have our sensations and that they are not experienced by us, but it does not follow we have privileged access to their metaphysical nature.
-To illustrate this point look at the following image:
+Merely having these in fact tells us nothing about their metaphysical nature at all as it cannot give us knowledge.
+To illustrate the point, look at the following image:

 What did you see?